-- Author of nearly 25 articles in State and County Bar Journals.
+- Author of over 25 articles in State and County Bar Journals.
 Topics included compliance with Fair and Accurate Credit Transactions Act and Red Flag Regulations, construction of public and private buildings, demolition and condemnation of property, regulatory requirements under the Truth in Taxation Act, understanding special service areas and other parcel-specific forms of real property taxation and procedural guides to several court processes.

 - Court-Appointed Arbitrator, Guardian ad Litem, and Electoral Objection Hearing Board Officer.
 Selected by local judiciary for appointment to positions of trust involving exercise of considerable discretion and judgment as necessary for the operation of the legal and electoral systems.

 - President, Kane County Bar Association.
 Having served as General Counsel, Director, Secretary/Treasurer and Vice-President, was elected to serve as President of the oldest bar association in Illinois, comprising over 1,250 members.

 - Co-Founder, Northern Illinois University / City of Elgin Sustainable Governance Conference.
 Served as one of the founders of a collaborative conference on sustainable governance and served as introductory speaker, panel moderator, and presenter of Contracting, Financing and Securing Sustainable Projects: A Team Approach, 2010.